coyotemarin/pbg/README.md

-Parse Buying Guides (for great justice!)
+Parse Buyer's Guides (for great justice!)
 ========================================

 There are a lot of consumer campaigns out there on the Internet.
 Consumer